i2p/i2p.i2p/android/README.txt

 # target in default.properties from android-2 to andriod-x
 # where x is the API version.

+# To run the debugger (ddms) you also need to download the
+# "Android SDK Platform-Tools" package from the GUI updater.

-# create a file local.properties with the following line:
+# create a file local.properties with the following line (without the leading # of course):
+# sdk.dir=/path/to/your/android-sdk-linux_86
-# sdk-location=/path/to/your/android-sdk-linux_86
+# The old property was sdk-location=/path/to/your/android-sdk-linux_86

-#then build the android apk file:
-ant debug
+# but it changed in more recent tools.

+# DO NOT create a new project or anything.
+It's all set up right here for you.

 # Create the android 1.1 (API 2) virtual device
 # (don't make a custom hardware profile)